MicrosoftDocs/msteams-docs/msteams-platform/bots/streaming-ux.md

 >
 > Streaming UX is only available for one-on-one chats and in [public developer preview](../resources/dev-preview/developer-preview-intro.md).

-Microsoft Teams users expect swift and seamless interactions with bots, mirroring the instant responsiveness of chatbots like ChatGPT.
-Streaming UX introduces a dynamic interaction model where bots stream activity, and chunks of responses in real-time.
-This not only aligns user expectations of promptness but also maintains user engagement.
-It transforms the wait time into an informative and interactive experience that enhances the overall utility of Teams bots in daily workflows.
+Streaming UX in bots refers to the process of delivering portions of the bot’s response to the user in real-time, as the response is being generated.
+Streaming UX transforms response generation wait time into an informative and interactive experience that enhances the overall utility of Teams bots in daily workflows.
+Streaming UX allows users to observe the bot actively processing their request, potentially boosting user satisfaction and trust.

-Streaming UX improves the user experience by making the bot seem more responsive, performative, and transparent.
-Streaming UX allows bots to send updates to the user while they're generating a response.
+Streaming UX enables bots to provide updates to the user during the response generation process.
 Streaming UX has two types of updates:

-* **Informative updates**: Informative update is shown as a blue progress bar at the bottom of the chat, and they tell the user what the bot is doing before it has a response ready.
+* **Informative updates**: Informative updates appear as a blue progress bar at the bottom of the chat, informing the user about the bot's ongoing actions before a response is generated.

   :::image type="content" source="../assets/images/bots/stream_type_informative.png" alt-text="Screenshot shows the UX of informative updates of streaming." lightbox="../assets/images/bots/stream_type_informative.png":::

-* **Response streaming**: Response streaming is shown as a typing indicator, and it shows the user the response as the bot is generating it.
+* **Response streaming**: Response streaming is displayed as a typing indicator, revealing the bot's response to the user as it is being generated.

   :::image type="content" source="../assets/images/bots/stream_type_responsive.png" alt-text="Screenshot shows the UX of response streaming." lightbox="../assets/images/bots/stream_type_responsive.png":::

+Following are few benifits of Streaming UX in Bots:

+> [!div class="checklist"]
+>
+> * **Improved engagement**: Streaming UX keeps users engaged by providing real-time updates, making the interaction feel more dynamic.
+> * **Perceived responsiveness**: Users perceive the bot as more responsive because they see immediate feedback rather than waiting for a complete response.
+> * **Transparency**: Informative updates offer transparency into what the bot is doing, which can increase user trust.
+> * **Reduced abandonment**: Faster perceived response times can reduce the likelihood of users abandoning the interaction.

 ## Enable streaming in bots